International Standards on Auditing (ISA)

 Each ISA is structured in separate sections:

-The clarified ISAs became effective for audits of financial statements for periods beginning on or after December 15, 2009.
-The latest version of the Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements was published December 2015.
+The latest version of the Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements (“Handbook”) was published December 2021.

 As part of the Reports on the Observance of Standards and Codes (ROSC) initiative, the World Bank established a program in 2008 to assist its member countries with the implementation of international accounting and auditing standards for strengthening the financial reporting regime.
 The objectives of this program are two-fold: